 According to the American Cancer Society, being overweight increases the risk of several cancers, including breast, colorectal, uterine, gallbladder and kidney.
 About 28,000 cases of cancer diagnosed each year are due to obesity.
 Researchers aren't sure why that is.
 It could be caused by the inflammation, altered cell metabolism, unhealthy eating habits and sedentary lifestyle connected to weight gain—or a mix of all four.

-The Remedy Rx: Studies are inconclusive about whether weight loss reduces the risk of cancer, so the best course is to maintain a healthy weight and avoid weight gain.
+The Rx: Studies are inconclusive about whether weight loss reduces the risk of cancer, so the best course is to maintain a healthy weight and avoid weight gain.

 They Increase Your Risk of Stroke

 Being overweight or obese increases your blood pressure, which is the #1 cause of strokes.
 Heart disease, high blood sugar and high cholesterol—all of which tend to accompany extra pounds—raises your chance of having a stroke as well.

 The Rx: Lose weight with a healthy diet and consistent exercise to keep all your numbers in the right place.